JohnRising/docs/docs/guides/quickstart.md

 ## That's it!

 You've successfully sent a transaction using a smart contract account and ERC-4337.
-Now that you've done a simple transfer with your wallet, you can also check out other commands in the example.
+Now that you've done a simple transfer with your account, you can also check out other commands in the example.

 - [Transfer ERC-20 tokens](https://github.com/stackup-wallet/erc-4337-examples#transfer-erc-20-token)
 - [Batch transfer ETH](https://github.com/stackup-wallet/erc-4337-examples#transfer-erc-20-token)